Community Service Trips For Teens

 Students work with national parks and local wildlife conservation groups to protect vital habitat and threat-ened wildlife populations in diverse regions around the globe.

-- Previous projects have included: assisting in wildlife rehabilitation and reintroduction centers, providing hands-on animal care, conducting wildlife research, and participating in the revitalization of vulnerable wildlife habitat.
+- Previous international service trips for teens have included: assisting in wildlife rehabilitation and reintroduction centers, providing hands-on animal care, conducting wildlife research, and participating in the revitalization of vulnerable wildlife habitat.

 - Examples of programs that feature wildlife care & conservation projects are: China Language Immersion and Costa Rica Surfing.